-Column (3) of Table VII includes an interaction term between the change in the term spread, defined as the difference between the 10-year Treasury yield and the fed funds rate, and the high-income dummy.
+Column 3 of Table VII includes an interaction term between the changes of the term spread, defined as the difference between the ten-year Treasury yield and the fed funds rate, and the high-income dummy.
 In our baseline results reported in Table VI, we only consider changes in short-term interest rates.
-To account for the possibility that long-term interest rate changes may induce investors to reach for income, we re-estimate regression (9) by including an interaction term between the change in the term spread and the high-income dummy.
-We find that a decrease in the term spread also leads to additional flows into high-income funds with a magnitude similar to that of the change in the short-term rate.
+To account for the possibility that long-term interest rate changes may induce investors to reach for income, we re-estimate regression (9) by including an interaction term between the changes of the term spread and the high-income dummy.
+We find that a decrease in the term spread also leads to additional flows into high-income funds with a magnitude similar to that of the change in the short-term rates.

-Column (4) of Table VII separately estimates the effects of rate increases and decreases.
+Column 4 of Table VII separately estimates the effects of rate increases and decreases.
 We find these effects to be symmetric: when rates decrease, high-income funds gain inflows; when rates increase, high-income funds suffer outflows.
 The economic magnitudes are similar.

-Finally, column (5) of Table VII extends the analysis to a sample ranging from 1961 to 2016 and available only at an annual frequency.
-Our result holds over this longer sample period.22
+Finally, Column 5 of Table VII extends the analysis to a sample ranging from 1961 to 2016 and available only at an annual frequency.
+Our result is robust over this longer sample period.22